 There is a formula for this as well that will help you allocate resources accordingly, which is:

-Maximum cost per lead (CPL) = average profit per customer x (closed monthly sales/ monthly leads)
+The following formula can be used to compute the maximum cost per lead (CPL) = average profit per customer x (closed monthly sales/ monthly leads)

 Now, suppose you generate 500 leads every month and convert 50 of them into customers.
 In that case, the maximum cost you can spend per lead is:$500 x (50/500) = $50.

-If you spend anything more, you’ll be losing money.
+If you spend anything more, you’ll lose money.
 And for determining the actual CPL rates, you’ll need to focus on business goals.
 For instance, you may not mind higher CPL rates with thinner margins if the plan is to grow your customer base.
 But for more revenue or ROI, the CPL should be as low as possible.

 Improving The ROI And CPL Numbers

 When it comes to improving ROI and CPL numbers for lead generation and conversions, improving the content on the marketing channel should be your primary focus.
 Next, focus more on the target audience by identifying who they are, their problems, and what solution you can offer to help them.

 Understanding your audience will make it easier to convert leads into customers.
 You need to know how to speak their language (and we don’t mean it literally).
 That’s when artificial intelligence (AI) becomes a valuable marketing tool to explore in the content marketing industry.

 These free tools will help enhance your content in a way that resonates with potential customers.
 They analyse the text and then suggest the best keywords to help you connect with the readers.
 This tool also makes recommendations based on the distribution marketing channels being used.